faguccio/Whisper2Peer/gossip/documentation/project-notes.md

     - Endorse messages

+## Testing

+- Log with `JsonHandler` when a debug or testing flag is passed as an argument

 ## To resolve

 Do we want to set the source address as well for `net.Dial`? (`usenet.Dialer{}.Dial`) If so where to specify the desired address?